jiradaherbst/XLFormula-Engine/README.md

 # XLFormula Engine
-XLFormula Engine is a Rust crate for parsing and evaluating excel formulas.
+XLFormula Engine is a Rust crate for parsing and evaluating Excel formulas.
 It currently works with f32 types.

 ## Features
 It supports:

-* Any numbers, negative and positive as float or integer;
+* Any numbers, negative and positive, as float or integer;
 * Arithmetic operations +, -, /, *, ^;
 * Logical operations AND(), OR(), NOT(), XOR();
 * Comparison operations =, >, >=, <, <=, <>;
-* String operations & (concatenation);
+* String operation & (concatenation);
 * Build-in variables TRUE, FALSE;
 * Excel functions ABS(), SUM(), PRODUCT().